MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfcpropertygridctrl-class.md

 ### Return Value

-TRUE if the framework redraws the name and value columns during a resize operation; FALSE if the framework redraws the columns after the drag operation is completed.
+`TRUE` if the framework redraws the name and value columns during a resize operation; `FALSE` if the framework redraws the columns after the drag operation is completed.

 ### Remarks

 The user can resize the name and value columns of a property grid control by dragging the split bar that is between the columns.
 If the drag context is displayed, the name and value columns are resized as long as the user drags the split bar.
-Otherwise, the split bar moves but the columns are not redrawn until the drag operation is completed.
+Otherwise, the split bar moves but the columns aren't redrawn until the drag operation is completed.

-## <a name="isvsdotnetlook"></a> CMFCPropertyGridCtrl::IsVSDotNetLook
+## <a name="isvsdotnetlook"></a> `CMFCPropertyGridCtrl::IsVSDotNetLook`

 Indicates whether the appearance of the property grid control is in the style of Visual Studio .NET.